Netatalk/netatalk-homepage/manual/en/afp.conf.md

 The values following the equals sign in parameters are all either a string (no quotes needed) or a boolean, which may be given as yes/no, 1/0 or true/false.
 Case is not significant in boolean values, but is preserved in string values.
-Some items such as "file perm"s are numeric.
+Some options such as **file perm** take numeric values.

 The parameter **include = path** allows you to include one config file inside another.
 The file is included literally, as though typed in